Kansas Master Teacher Award

 Emporia State University established the Kansas Master Teacher awards in 1954.
 The awards are presented annually to teachers who have served the profession long and well and who also typify the good qualities of earnest and conscientious teachers.

 To be eligible for nomination, candidates who are active or retired teachers must have been a Kansas licensed teacher with at least five years of teaching experience in a Kansas P-12 school.
-Candidates who are active or retired post-secondary faculty must have taught or served in an instructional leadership role for at least five years in any Kansas P-12 or higher community college, college, or university.
+Candidates who are active or retired post-secondary faculty must have taught or served in an instructional leadership role for at least five years in any Kansas P-12 school or community college, college, or university.

 Qualified candidates demonstrate these qualities by submitting an application documenting his or her educational philosophy, professional practice, outstanding community engagement, continuous professional growth, and participation in professional organizations.